selkies-project/selkies-gstreamer/docs/usage.md

 This is because the desktop session starts as `root` when the user is not logged in.
 Next time, set up automatic login in the settings with the user you want to use.

 In order to use the web interface when this is not possible (or when you are using SSH or other forms of remote access), check `sudo systemctl status sddm`, `sudo systemctl status lightdm`, or `sudo systemctl status gdm3` (use your display session manager) and find the path next to the `-auth` argument.
-Set the environment variable `XAUTHORITY` to the path you found while running Selkies-GStreamer as `root`.
+Set the environment variable `XAUTHORITY` to the path you found while running Selkies-GStreamer as `root` or `sudo`.

 ## My touchpad does not move while pressing a key with the keyboard.